manish-inncelerator/visa_frontend/README.md

-# 🚀 Welcome to Visa Query System
+# 🚀 Welcome!

-This repository contains the **Visa Query System**, designed to help users check visa-related information efficiently.
+This repository contains the **Visa Frontend**, designed to help users signup and continue to visa-related information efficiently.

 ---